maziac/DeZog/documentation/Usage.md

 Performance:
-- Don't expect accurate timings.
-The interrupt (IM1 and IM2) is executed after about 20ms * 3.5 MHz T-states.
 - Simulation speed: On a decent system the simulation will achieve the speed of a ZX 48K or even higher.

 One thing to mention that can be an advantage during development:

 Emulators (like ZEsarUX) normally try to accurately emulate the exact behavior.
-The included simulator does not.
 This means: if you step through your assembly code and e.g. write to the screen an emulator would normally show the result after the ray-beam has passed the position on the screen.
 I.e. you normally don't see directly what's happening on the screen.
-The simulator on the other hand immediately displays any change to the screen while stepping.
-This can also be an advantage during debugging.
+The zsim simulator on the other hand immediately displays any change to the screen while stepping.
+This can be a big advantage during debugging.
+(Note: this is true for "ulaScreen" equal to "spectrum" or "zx81", but not for "zx81-hires" which is accurate in the timing of the display.)

 Example launch.json configuration:
 ~~~json